 Hi Barry.
 Thanks for your question.
 There have been a number of changes to our electoral system since federation.
-These include the introduction of compulsory voting, the lowering of the voting age and various changes to the way voting is conducted for the House of Representatives and the Senate.
+These include the introduction of compulsory voting, the lowering of the voting age and various changes to the way voting is conducted for the Senate and the House of Representatives.

-Further changes to our system can be made by alterations to the Commonwealth Electoral Act.
-These changes would need to be agreed to by a majority vote in the House of Representatives and the Senate and given Royal Assent by the Governor General.
-This happened recently when the Commonwealth Electoral Amendment Bill 2016 was passed by the Parliament changing the way voters elect senators.
+Further changes to our system can be made by alterations to the Commonwealth Electoral Act 1918.
+These changes would need to be agreed to by a majority vote in the Senate and House of Representatives the and given Royal Assent by the Governor General.
+This happened when the Commonwealth Electoral Amendment Act 2016 was passed by the Parliament changing the way voters elect senators.

 More information on elections and the electoral system can be found in the House of Representatives Practice.